wso2/docs-is/en/identity-server/5.9.0/docs/develop/authorized-apps-rest-api.md

 template: templates/swagger.html
 ---

-# OAuth2 Authorized Apps API Definition - v1
+# OAuth2 Authorized Apps API Definition - V1

-!!! warning
-    This API version will be deprecated in future versions of WSO2 IS.
-    You can use [OAuth2 Authorized Apps API Definition - v2]({{base_path}}/apis/authorized-apps-v2-rest-api/) instead.

 ???
-Note "Click For instructions"
+Note "Click to view"
-    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server.
+    Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.

-       1. Click **Authorize** and provide the desired values for authentication.
+       1. Click on **Authorize** button and provide desired values for authentication.
        2. Expand the relevant API operation and click the **Try It Out** button.
        3. Fill in relevant sample values for the input parameters and click **Execute**.
             You will receive a sample curl command with the sample values you filled in.